You can detect whether a stack instance in a stack group differs from its expected configuration or has drifted.

 - You can view IDs of the stacks associated with each stack instance in the Stack ID column.
 You can view the drift status of the stacks in the Drift Status column.
 A stack is considered to have drifted if one or more of its resources have drifted.

-aliyun ros commands through Alibaba Cloud Command Line Interface (Alibaba Cloud CLI) to detect
+aliyun ros commands by using Alibaba Cloud Command Line Interface (Alibaba Cloud CLI) to detect

 drift on a stack group.